What do you already know?

 - Interests – If the customer shopped online, you should try to grasp their behavior on the website.
 What did they look at?
 Did they leave or remove anything from the cart?
 By knowing what they’re interested in, you will understand what you should focus on in your communication with them

 - The average amount spent – by defining how much the customer spends on average, you will be able to recommend products in that price range.

 - The number of returns – Are they the king or queen of returns?
-If so, maybe you shouldn’t send them campaigns and recommendations since it will only cost you plenty in delivering fees.
-But also use this information to look over the product information regarding the products that are frequently returned – are you providing the correct measurements, product description and pictures of the product?
+If so, maybe you shouldn’t send them campaigns and recommendations since it will only cost you plenty in delivery fees.
+But also use this information to look over the product information regarding the products that are frequently returned – are you providing the correct measurements, product description, and pictures of the product?

 - Opening rate – How do they feel about emails?
 If you see a low opening rate, you can use A/B tests on different subject lines to increase the opening rate.
-But remember, the opening rate actually doesn’t matter that much if the click through rate isn’t increasing.
-CTR is even more important than opening rate, so use A/B testing to increase that as well.
+But remember, the opening rate actually doesn’t matter that much if the click-through rate isn’t increasing.
+CTR is even more important than the opening rate, so use A/B testing to increase that as well.